Brønshøj: History

 The first mention of the village Brønshøj (Brunshoga), is in a letter dated October 21, 1186 from Pope Urban III to Archbishop Absalon.
 Brønshøj Church dates from approximately the same time.

 In 1658-1660, during The Northern Wars, the village and its immediate surroundings were transformed into a military fortress and town, named Carlstad by the Swedish Army under the command of King Karl X Gustav.
-This town supported the Swedish siege of Copenhagen.
 The population reached c.
-30,000, which was the same as that of Copenhagen itself.
+30,000, comparable to the inhabitants of Copenhagen itself, consisted of mercenaries and their families, Swedes, Poles, Germans, Finns and persons from the Baltics and supported the Swedish siege of Copenhagen.
 The siege ended on the death of Karl X Gustav, 13 February 1660.
-Evidence of the fortifications cannot be found in the landscape today, though many artifacts have been uncovered.
-Artifacts and models of Carlstad and the events surrounding its creation are found at Brønshøj Museum.
+Archeological evidence of the fortifications are not evident in the landscape today, though many artifacts have been uncovered.
+Artifacts and models of Carlstad and the events surrounding its creation, originally shown at Brønshøj Museum, now Rytterskolen, are presently spread between this location and Københavns Museum.

-During the late part of the 19th century and early part of the 20th century the rural village developed into a suburb of the growing metropolis of Copenhagen.
+During end of the 19th century and early part of the 20th century, the rural village developed into a suburb of the growing metropolis of Copenhagen.
 In 1901, Brønshøj, together with several of the neighboring villages, was incorporated into the municipality of Copenhagen.
 Brønshøj contains some important examples of Danish housing types.
-In 1899, the cooperative housing area of Enigheden was begun as worker housing for the local dairy: this was followed in 1923 by the English Garden Village.
-In the 1950s, Denmark's first significant high-rise housing was built at Bellahøj.
+In 1899, the cooperative housing area of Enigheden was begun as worker housing for the local, eponymous dairy.
+In 1923 by the English Garden Village was created.
+In the 1950s, Denmark's first significant high-rise housing project was built at Bellahøj.
 The great Danish landscape architect C.Th.
 Sørensen lived in one of the penthouses, known as rooftop villas, until his death.
 C.Th.
-Sørensen and architect Steen Eiler Rasmussen also planned the housing area Tingbjerg (near Utterslev Mose) between the late 1950s and early 1970s, and was constructed on the English architectural concept (of the times) of having a village within the city.
+Sørensen and architect Steen Eiler Rasmussen also planned the housing area Tingbjerg (near Utterslev Mose) between the late 1950s and early 1970s.
+It was based on the English contemporary concept of building a village within the city.

 Topography and Transport

-Brønshøj lies on rising ground 4 km west of Copenhagen center and is bordered by the large wetland area of Utterslev Mose and Tingbjerg to the north.
+Brønshøj lies 4 km west of Copenhagen center and is bordered by the large wetland area of Utterslev Mose and Tingbjerg to the north.
 A number of ponds, lakes, and parks characterise Brønshøj.
-On its eastern edge, the ridgeline of Bellahøj provides extensive views over Copenhagen.
+Most of the neighborhood has an elevation of over 30 meters over sea level, with Bellahøj reaching 38 meters over the otherwise flat Copenhagen and so provides extensive views over wide parts of the city.
+This is a vantage point to view the Tivoli fireworks at midnight during the summer.

-Today, Brønshøj is not served by the S-train and Metro networks, but the City bus connects the area to the core of Copenhagen, which can be reached within 20 minutes by car, bus or bicycle.
+Today, Brønshøj is not served by the S-train and Metro networks, but the City bus connects the area to the center of Copenhagen, which can be reached within 20 minutes by car, bus or bicycle.
+The area has easy access to both the Ring 3 and the Hillerødmotorvej, major intercity highways.

 In the most significant current development, small workshops, car lots and other single-storey buildings are being demolished and replaced with new housing blocks, often over shops, along Brønshøj's main street, Frederiksundsvej.
 However, the area maintains a distinctive character generated by its topography, parks, and housing architecture.